odonnellrory/odonnellrory.github.io/README.md

 ```

+## Instructions

-We are going to make a virtual environment using python, that's what python3-venv is for.
+You are going to make a virtual environment using python, that's what python3-venv is for.

 Inside this virtual environment, you will install the dependencies.

-The dependencies is a text file in the repo's root directory.  requirements.txt
+The dependencies are listed in a text file in the repo's root directory.  requirements.txt

 Python will install what is listed there using pip.
 That's what python3-pip is for.